Chen Wei-jao

 Chen Wei-jao (陳維昭 (Tân Ûi-chiau, Chén Wéizhāo); born 15 November 1939) is a Taiwanese surgeon and academic administrator.

-Early life and career
+Early life and education

 Chen was born in Taichū Prefecture on 15 November 1939.
-He studied medicine at National Taiwan University (NTU) and completed his residency at National Taiwan University Hospital.
-He became a lecturer at NTU and continued postgraduate study.
-Chen earned a DMS in 1973 at Tohoku University in Japan before completing a master's in public health at Johns Hopkins University in 1989.
+He attended medical school at National Taiwan University, where he graduated with a Doctor of Medicine (M.D.), then completed his residency at National Taiwan University Hospital.
+After being a lecturer at NTU, Chen earned his Doctor of Medical Science (D.M.S.) from Tohoku University in 1973 and earned a Master of Public Health (M.P.H.) from Johns Hopkins University in 1989.

+Medical career

 Chen was the lead surgeon in a groundbreaking September 1979 operation to separate conjoined twins.
 The twins were born with three legs between them and joined at the hip.
 The surgery was broadcast live on television.
 It was also the fourth successful separation of conjoined twins ever performed.
 Chen was named deputy director of the NTU Hospital in 1987 and became dean of the NTU college of medicine in 1991.